dotnet/docs-maui/docs/user-interface/pages/navigationpage.md

 :::image type="content" source="media/navigationpage/popping-modal.png" alt-text="Popping a page from the modal stack." border="false":::

-Modal navigation methods are exposed by the `Navigation` property on any `Page` derived types.
+Modal navigation methods are exposed by the `Navigation` property on any <xref:Microsoft.Maui.Controls.Page> derived types.
 These methods provide the ability to push pages onto the modal stack, and pop pages from the modal stack.
 The `Navigation` property also exposes a `ModalStack` property from which pages in the modal stack can be obtained.
 However, there is no concept of performing modal stack manipulation, or popping to the root page in modal navigation.
 This is because these operations are not universally supported on the underlying platforms.

 > [!NOTE]
 > A <xref:Microsoft.Maui.Controls.NavigationPage> object is not required for performing modal page navigation.